victorjohnsonk/datascience/Setting up your system for datascience.md

 > Inorder to run python from anywhere in your system, just by typing `python` in `command prompt`, we have to set the `path variable`.
 For that Goto `My computer` -> `right click` -> Select `Advanced system Settings` -> In the new window appearing, select `Environement Variables` -> select `NEW` -> Give `Variale name` as `pythonpath` and `Variable value` as `C:\PythonXX;` (replace XX with your python version) -> `click Ok` -> `click Ok` -> `click Ok` .
 Similarly you can give subfolders(C:\PythonXX\Lib;C:\PythonXX\Scripts;) in that directory if you wish but not recommended.
 Please seperate each entry using semicolon.

+> To check whether the installation and path setting is correctly done, goto `Command prompt` (Winkey + R -> Type `cmd` and press enter)
+Now in command prompt type `python` and press enter.
+You should see something like this `C:\Users\username>python
+Python 3.4.4 (v3.4.4:737efcadf5a6, Dec 20 2015, 20:20:57) [MSC v.1600 64 bit (AM
+D64)] on win32
+Type "help", "copyright", "credits" or "license" for more information.
+>>>`

+If you see this congrats..
+Python is properly configured.
+Else go back and check your environment variable setting.